\v{C}ech-Delaunay gradient flow and homology inference for self-maps

-and by composing the connecting linear maps, we get a persistence module.
-While it is more general than the persistence module described in Section \ref{sec23}, the unique decomposition into indecomposable modules (intervals) is guaranteed \cite[Basis Lemma]{EJM15}.
+which together with the maps $e_{{r_i},{r_j}}^t$ form a persistence module.
+Recall from Section \ref{sec23} that this persistence module has an essentially unique interval decomposition.
 We can therefore compute the persistence diagram, which we refer to as the \emph{eigenspace diagram} of $g$ for eigenvalue $t$, denoted $\Egm{}{g}{t}$.